What Is a Kick Out Clause?

 Whether you’re selling your house or you’re a homeowner who will soon be moving, it’s important that you understand what a kick-out clause entails.

-One common type is a home-sale contingency, which means that the sale is contingent upon the buyer selling their home first.
+One common type of contingency is a “home sale contingency”, which means that the sale is contingent upon the buyer selling their current home first.
 In other words, the buyer wants the seller’s house, but they don’t want two mortgages.
 So, the sales contract effectively says, “The buyer will officially purchase the home on or before xx/xx/xx if they’ve sold their home.
 If they haven’t, the sale is dissolved.”

 Again, the benefits for the seller are obvious.

-The main one is that they lock in a buyer but can also cancel the contract if another offer shows up.
+The main one is that the kick out clause allows a path for the home sale contingency to be a part of the contract, but also gives the seller the right to can also cancel the contract if another offer shows up.
 That’s peace-of-mind any seller would love to have.

 It works out well for buyers, too.
 Imagine finding your dream home before you’re able to sell your current property.
 If not for a kick-out clause, most people would have to take on two mortgages until they were able to sell their first house.
 The only alternative would be giving up on that dream house.